Andy Oliver: Baltimore Orioles

-On July 17, 2015, Oliver signed a minor league deal with the Baltimore Orioles organization.
+On July 17, 2015, Oliver signed a minor league contract with the Baltimore Orioles organization.
 He made 16 appearances for the Triple-A Norfolk Tides, logging a 3.72 ERA with 34 strikeouts in 29 innings pitched.

 On January 18, 2016, Oliver re-signed with the Orioles on a minor league contract.

-Oliver opted out of his contract on June 3, 2016.
+Oliver opted out of his contract on June 3.
 On June 16, Oliver re-signed with Baltimore on a new minor league contract.
 In 28 games (14 starts) for Norfolk in 2016, Oliver registered a 3.43 ERA with 84 strikeouts in 86 2/3 innings of work.
 He elected free agency following the season on November 7.

 Milwaukee Brewers

 On December 15, 2016, Oliver signed a minor league contract with the Milwaukee Brewers that included an invitation to spring training.
 In 16 games for the Triple-A Colorado Springs Sky Sox, he struggled to a 7.59 ERA with 20 strikeouts across 21 1/3 innings pitched.
 Oliver was released by the Brewers organization on June 22, 2017.